jrandj/redhat/README.md

 		# in virtual box add a VDI disk to the SATA controller
 		lsblk # added disks shown as sdb, sdc, sdd
         ```

+1. Asghar Ghori - Exercise 13-2: Create an MBR Partition

+	* Assign partition type "msdos" to `/dev/sdb` for using it as an MBR disk.
+Create and confirm a 100MB primary partition on the disk:
+	    ```shell
+		parted /dev/sdb print # first line shows unrecognised disk label parted /dev/sdb mklabel msdos
+		parted /dev/sdb mkpart primary 1m 101m
+		parted /dev/sdb print # confirm added partition
+        ```

+1. Asghar Ghori - Exercise 13-3: Delete an MBR Partition

+	* Delete the *sdb1* partition that was created in Exercise 13-2 above:
+	    ```shell
+		parted /dev/sdb rm 1
+		parted /dev/sdb print # confirm deletion
+        ```

+1. Asghar Ghori - Exercise 13-4: Create a GPT Partition

+	* Assign partition type "gpt" to `/dev/sdc` for using it as a GPT disk.
+Create and confirm a 200MB partition on the disk:
+	    ```shell
+		gdisk /dev/sdc
+		# enter n for new
+		# enter default partition number
+		# enter default first sector
+		# enter +200MB for last sector
+		# enter default file system type
+		# enter default hex code
+		# enter w to write
+		lsblk # can see sdc1 partition with 200M
+        ```

+1. Asghar Ghori - Exercise 13-5: Delete a GPT Partition

+	* Delete the *sdc1* partition that was created in Exercise 13-4 above:
+	    ```shell
+		gdisk /dev/sdc
+		# enter d for delete
+		# enter w to write
+		lsblk # can see no partitions under sdc
+        ```

+1. Asghar Ghori - Exercise 13-6: Install Software and Activate VDO

+	* Install the VDO software packages, start the VDO services, and mark it for autostart on subsequent reboots:
+	    ```shell
+		dnf install vdo kmod-kvdo -y
+		systemctl start vdo.service & systemctl enable vdo.service
+        ```

+1. Asghar Ghori - Exercise 13-7: Create a VDO Volume

+	* Create a volume called *vdo-vol1* of logical size 16GB on the `/dev/sdc` disk (the actual size of `/dev/sdc` is 4GB).
+List the volume and display its status information.
+Show the activation status of the compresssion and de-duplication features:
+	    ```shell
+		wipefs -a /dev/sdc # couldn't create without doing this first vdo create --name vdo-vol1 --device /dev/sdc --vdoLogicalSize 16G --vdoSlabSize 128
+		# VDO instance 0 volume is ready at /dev/mapper/vdo-vol1
+		lsblk # confirm vdo-vol1 added below sdc vdo list # returns vdo-vol1
+		vdo status --name vdo-vol1 # shows status vdo status --name vdo-vol1 | grep -i "compression" # enabled vdo status --name vdo-vol1 | grep -i "deduplication" # enabled
+        ```

+1. Asghar Ghori - Exercise 13-8: Delete a VDO Volume

+	* Delete the *vdo-vol1* volume that was created in Exercise 13-7 above and confirm the removal:
+	    ```shell
+		vdo remove --name vdo-vol1
+		vdo list # confirm removal
+        ```

+1. Asghar Ghori - Exercise 14-1: Create a Physical Volume and Volume Group

+	* Initialise one partition *sdd1* (90MB) and one disk *sdb* (250MB) for use in LVM.
+Create a volume group called *vgbook* and add both physical volumes to it.
+Use the PE size of 16MB and list and display the volume group and the physical volumes:
+	    ```shell
+		parted /dev/sdd mklabel msdos
+		parted /dev/sdd mkpart primary 1m 91m
+		parted /dev/sdd set 1 lvm on
+		pvcreate /dev/sdd1 /dev/sdb
+		vgcreate -vs 16 vgbook /dev/sdd1 /dev/sdb
+		vgs vgbook # list information about vgbook vgdisplay -v vbook # list detailed information about vgbook pvs # list information about pvs
+        ```